JuliaRobotics/RigidBodyDynamics.jl/docs/src/index.md

 ## Installation

 ### Installing Julia
 Download links and more detailed instructions are available on the [Julia](http://julialang.org/) website.
+The latest release of RigidBodyDynamics.jl requires version 0.6 of Julia (the latest stable version).

+!!! warning

+    Do **not** use `apt-get` or `brew` to install Julia, as the versions provided by these package managers tend to be out of date.

 ### Installing RigidBodyDynamics
 To install the latest tagged release of RigidBodyDynamics, simply run